GANGANI/Geo-Velocity_Adaptive-Authentication/README.md

 					- Assertion Consumer URLs - http://localhost.com:8080/saml2-web-app-dispatch.com/consumer
 					- Keep the other default settings as it is and save the configuration.
 5. Add two authentication steps .
-6. Update  one of the script as follows .
+6. Copy the content of the Adaptive_Authentication_Script.js file to the script based adaptive authentication or update script as follows .
--7.1.
-Script to authenticate user by geo-velocity
 ```sh
 // Specify the Siddhi application name.
 var siddhiApplication = 'GeoVelocity-Login';